 The purpose of this section is to establish standards for accessory uses and structures in Lancaster County's land use jurisdiction.
-Except as provided elsewhere in this chapter, it shall be unlawful for any person to erect, construct, enlarge, move, or replace any accessory use or structure without first obtaining a Zoning Permits from the Administrator.
+Except as provided elsewhere in this chapter, it shall be unlawful for any person to erect, construct, enlarge, move, or replace any accessory use or structure without first obtaining a Certificate of Zoning Compliance Zoning Permits from the Administrator.